Azure/azure-sdk-for-net/sdk/servicebus/Azure.ResourceManager.ServiceBus/src/autorest.md

     - from: swagger-document
       where: $.paths['/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ServiceBus/namespaces/{namespaceName}/privateEndpointConnections/{privateEndpointConnectionName}'].put.responses.201
       transform: $['description'] = 'Request to update Status of PrivateEndpoint Connection accepted.'
-    - rename-model:
-        from: ServiceBusNamespaceUpdateParameters
-        to: ServiceBusNamespaceUpdateContent
-    - from: swagger-document
-      where: $.definitions.NetworkRuleSet.properties.properties.properties.ipRules
-      transform: $['x-ms-client-name'] = 'iPRules'
-    - from: swagger-document
-      where: $.definitions.NetworkRuleSetIPRules.properties.ipMask
-      transform: $['x-ms-client-name'] = 'iPMask'
     - from: DisasterRecoveryConfig.json
       where: $.definitions
       transform: >